openfaas/faas/CONTRIBUTING.md

 OpenFaaS Ltd (company no. 11076587) sponsors the development and maintenance of OpenFaaS.
 OpenFaaS Ltd provides professional services, consultation and support.
 Email: [sales@openfaas.com](mailto:sales@openfaas.com) to make a query.

 OpenFaaS &reg; is a registered trademark in England and Wales.

+#### Project Lead

+Responsibility for the project starts with the *Project Lead**, who delegates specific responsibilities and the corresponding authority to the Core and Members team.

+Some duties include:

+* Setting overall technical & community leadership
+* Engaging end-user community to advocate needs of end-users and to capture case-studies
+* Defining and curating roadmap for OpenFaaS & OpenFaaS Cloud
+* Building a community and team of contributors
+* Community & media briefings, out-bound communications, partnerships, relationship management and events

 ### How do I become a maintainer?